r4bbitjs/r4bbitjs-website/docs/advanced-guides/logger.md

 })();
 ```

-which will resulting in printing the following logs in the terminal:
+Which will result in printing the following logs in the terminal:

 ![Example of logs after setting up winston](./assets/logger/winston-default-log.png)

 ## Yaml Format and Colors

-By default we set `isColorized` to `true` and `isJson` to `false`.
+By default, we set `isColorized` to `true` and `isJson` to `false`.
 This means that the logs will be printed in the console in yaml format and with colors.

 You can change these options by passing them to the `setupLogger` method.